yeonsoochung/corp-favorita/README.md

 ## Summary of Findings

 I decided to focus on two metrics in this analysis of on-promo sales: units sold and % units sold on-promo.
 Total unit sales reflect the overall health of the company, and % units sold on-promo indicate the proportion of items on promotion.
-I am interested in how these two metrics trend over time and with oil prices.
+I am interested in how these two metrics trend over time and how they relate to store locations and oil prices.

 The total number of units sold across all stores averaged at about 18MM units from April 2014 to June 2015.
 After June 2015, unit sales increased to a higher average of about 24MM units.
-This shift coincides with oil prices decreasing and staying at a lower price range than 2014 levels.
+This shift coincides with oil prices decreasing and staying at a lower range than 2014 levels.

 <p align="center">
 <img src="images/dashboard1.PNG" alt="Alt text" width="1000"/>